 In ensuing years the St. Olaf Band continued to play an important role in campus activities, performing in specialized concerts, at college celebrations and at commencement exercises.
 J. Arndt Bergh assumed the position of band director in 1919, followed in time by Donald Berglund and Bruce Howden.
 Another milestone was reached in the 1920-21 season when the band welcomed its first female members, Klara Overby and Clara Duea.

-The St. Olaf Band covered a lot of territory during its centennial celebrations, which included a return trip to Great Britain in June of 1991, a three-week tour of England, Wales, and Scotland.
+The band’s centennial was celebrated in June of 1991 with a three-week tour of England, Wales and Scotland.
 One of the highlights of that tour was a meeting with renowned British composer Malcolm Arnold, who attended the band’s concert in Norwich.
 The composer was lavish in his praise of the group, which performed “Four Scottish Dances,” one of his compositions.
-The band was also well received at the famed Aldeburgh Festival in England.
+The St. Olaf Band was also the only American college music ensemble to perform at the famed Aldeburgh Festival in England.